 - 1 egg

-- 1 to 2 T. organic Worcestershire sauce (depending on how tangy you like yours)
+- 1 to 2 tbsp organic Worcestershire sauce depending on how tangy you like yours

-- Mix together ground beef, egg, salt, pepper, and garlic powder in a bowl.
+- Mix together ground beef, breadcrumbs, egg, salt, pepper, and garlic powder in a large bowl.

-- Place in skillet over medium heat, and cook for about 5 minutes on each side.
-If your beef is super lean, add a little oil or butter to your pan to prevent sticking.
-You are looking for a brown but not burned coloring on the beef.
+- In a large skillet heated to medium heat, add olive oil.
+Place in ground beef patties and cook for about 5 minutes on each side.
+You are looking for a golden brown coloring on the beef.
 The inside doesn't have to be completely done but close.